Fritz Szepan: Career at FC Schalke 04

+Career in the national team

 Unlike Kuzorra, Szepan also had a successful international career.
 From 1929 to 1939 he played for the Germany national team which he led as captain in 30 matches and during two World Cups.
 In 1938, Szepan was named captain of the "Unified Germany" team shortly after the Anschluss.
 He started out at inside right but gained international recognition in his interpretation of the centre half role.
-Szepan made the play of Schalke and the German national side at a time when other centre halves were largely committed to covering the opposing centre forward.
+Szepan made the play of Schalke and the Germany national side at a time when other centre halves were largely committed to covering the opposing centre forward.
 He however was not an easy-going player and declared his retirement from international play more than once.
 Szepan had a comeback in late 1936, playing at inside left.
 His displays again reached the high level of his 1934 World Cup performance and by 1937 Szepan was the outstanding playmaker of the Breslau XI.

 After his retirement in 1950, Szepan remained active as coach for Wuppertaler SV, Schalke 04 and Rot-Weiß Essen, leading that club to the German championship in 1955.
 He served Schalke again as club president from 1964 to 1967.
 He died on 14 December 1974 in his hometown Gelsenkirchen.

 In his 1978 book "Fussball", Helmut Schön characterised Szepan as follows:

 "One from the gallery of great playmakers, not markedly pacy, but talented to make the game pacy.
 He knew how to play directly but also capable of great solos - all that while being strong enough defensively to have played as a stopper.
 A commander."